mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 Slept in to 0645 before my first work call at 0700.

 First time in what feels like forever, I have a hint of a sore throat today.
-That is worrisome considering that I am a week away from receiving a vaccine.
+Worrisome considering that I am a week away from receiving a vaccine.
 I am probably overthinking this and it is probably just the added stress from work.

 Maybe I shouldn't have gone to the pool; regardless, I felt like I had a descent swim workout this afternoon.
 <!---->